 - Supported work/life balance options

-The Employment Advisor plays a crucial role in services directly to all eligible clients, this is a collaborative process between an Employment Advisor and a Client ensure that all clients will have access to WorkLink and WorkBC high quality services.
-Case Management involves developing a positive relationship with the Client, encouraging, motivating, and supporting the Client to achieve a Sustainable Employment or Community Attachment outcome and increase independence and self sufficiency as quickly as possible as appropriate for each Client.
+About The Position: The Employment Advisor plays a crucial role in services directly to all eligible clients, this is a collaborative process between an Employment Advisor and a Client to ensure that all clients will have access to WorkLink and WorkBC high-quality services.
+Case Management involves developing a positive relationship with the Client, encouraging, motivating, and supporting the Client to achieve a Sustainable Employment or Community Attachment outcome and increasing independence and self-sufficiency as quickly as possible as appropriate for each Client.
 Key factors in Case Management include helping Clients build confidence, become self-motivated and recognize and build their employment-related skills, strengths, and abilities

 Key duties for this position include: